Card

 color?: FluxColor

-The color of the badge.
+The tint of the header icon.

 active?: boolean